CT 4

 These projects would create an effective Route 4 bypass, the group contended.
 However, neither Route 10 nor I-291 were built, and the connector was.

 Other plans have surfaced over the years.
-A recent plan to be rejected was the $118 million "Northern Bypass" in January 1998.
+In 1998, a $118 million "Northern Bypass" proposal was rejected.
 The four-lane road would have skirted a West Hartford neighborhood and taken out more than a dozen houses in Farmington before ending at Route 167 in Avon.

 In the wake of this, planners in c.
 1999 were considering other options, including: four-laning US 6 between I-84 and Route 10; completing the interchange at exit 38 to provide complete access to US 6 from I-84 eastbound; and changing I-84 between routes 6 and 9 so that three continuous through lanes are provided.

 On January 12, 1999, a package of improvements was approved by the Farmington town council.
-Highlights of the plan: Route 4 westbound will remain one lane.
-Route 4 eastbound will be two lanes from Garden Street to I-84.
-Turn lanes will be added at Route 10, and the South Road intersection will be upgraded.
+Highlights of the plan: Route 4 westbound would remain one lane.
+Route 4 eastbound would be two lanes from Garden Street to I-84.
+Turn lanes would be added at Route 10, and the South Road intersection will be upgraded.
 Estimated cost is $4.4 million.
 The same highlights were included in CRCOG's summary of recommendations from the Route 4 Corridor Study in early 2001.

-The Capitol Region long-range Transportation Plan 2030 includes the following improvements for Route 4 and the Connector:
+The Capitol Region long-range Transportation Plan 2030 included the following improvements for Route 4 and the Connector: